Probely/farcaster-onprem-agent/README.md

 Please note that only option **1** is officially supported, and has seen the most testing.

-1. **Using a pre-built VM**.
+1. **Using a pre-built VM disk image**.
-The VM contains everything required to run the Agent.
+The VM disk image contains everything required to run the Agent.
-This should be a simpler approach, if you already have a virtualization solution running (Hyper-V, KVM, VirtualBox, VMWare, among others).
+This should be a simpler approach, if you already have virtualization infrastructure in place (Hyper-V, KVM, VirtualBox, VMWare, among others).
 This is the officially supported method.

 1. **Running the containers directly**.